What is a Conservation Easement?

 How long does an conservation easement last, and who upholds it in the future?

 To be eligible for a federal income tax deduction, the conservation easement must be “perpetual,” that is, it must last forever.
 The Conservancy monitors the property, once a year, to assure that the conservation values are being protected and the conservation easement is not being violated.
 If the conservation easement has been breached the Conservancy will take whatever steps are necessary to uphold the terms of the conservation easement, including legal action.
-Because of this obligation, the Conservancy asks all conservation easement donors to make a financial contribution to the Conservancy’s Stewardship Endowment Fund.
+Because of this obligation, the Conservancy typically asks conservation easement donors to make a financial contribution to the Conservancy’s Stewardship Endowment Fund.
 This fund ensures long-term monitoring and enforcement of every conservation easement the Conservancy receives.

 Who holds the Conservation Easement?

+The Leelanau Conservancy holds the conservation easement.
 To qualify for a tax deduction, the conservation easement must be donated to a unit of government or a qualifying conservation or historic preservation organization.
 The Leelanau Conservancy qualifies as a federally recognized public charity under Internal Revenue Code Section 501( c )( 3 ).
 In addition, the Conservancy is qualified to receive conservation easements under Michigan’s Conservation and Historic Preservation Easement Act, PA 197 of 1980.

 Who owns and manages conservation easement-protected land?

 The landowner retains full rights to control and manage their property within the limits of the conservation easement.
 The landowner continues to bear all costs and liabilities related to ownership and maintenance of the property.
 The Conservancy monitors the property annually to ensure compliance with the conservation easement’s terms, but it has no other management responsibilities and exercises no direct control over other activities on the land.

 Does the conservation easement have to cover all the landowner’s property?